password_wallet_for_ipod.gif

 When viewing the details creen of a record, push the "Edit" button to reveal editing arrows.
 Push any one of these arrows to edit that field.
 When you are satisfied with your chanegs, push save, or cancel to abort the editing.
 Pushing save will save your data to the storge in your device.

-Backing up a File
+Backing up your data!

 PasswordWallet saves your data on your iPhone in PasswordWallet Files.
 (There can be more than one.)
 These files have the exact same format as files for PasswordWallet on a Mac.
 These files are backed up automatically by iTunes when you sync your iPhone to your computer with a USB cable.